Case Study Updated Mar 2026 6 min read

 1. Start with the nomination flow.
 We underestimated how common nominations are in MICE events.
 Building it earlier would have saved rework.

-2. Build the image pipeline from day one.
-Document collection (passport, ID) via WhatsApp was added later and required significant rework of the data flow.
+2. Build the document collection flow from day one.
+Passport and ID uploads via WhatsApp were added later and required rework of the data flow.